oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.md

 #### **Enable Headless Mode and enable Serial console**
 Displayed in console side-tab of the VM dialog.

-For Headless VM handling please see http://www.ovirt.org/develop/release-management/features/virt/headless-vm
+For Headless VM handling please see [headless vm](/develop/release-management/features/virt/headless-vm)

 #### **Disable all USB devices**
 Displayed in console side-tab of the VM dialog.